ndaniele/mix_app/NOTES.md

 TO DO TODAY (Aug.
 16, 2016)

-- add a new model, User (has email)
+X add a new model, User (has email)

-    - DB change
+    X DB change
       create table for :user,
         t.string: email

-    URL change
+    X URL change
       - GET '/users/new' #=> UsersController#new
         - sign up form
       - POST '/users'